 - if you own your condominium, you’re a condo owner

 Renters require renters insurance, and condo owners may require condo insurance, depending on the extent of their master policy.
 And, if you’re renting a condo and it’s owned by someone else, you’re still considered a renter.

 Make sure that you purchase the right insurance for where you live.
-If you’ve purchased renters insurance as a condo owner, this is extremely important.
+If you have purchased renters insurance as a condo owner, this is extremely important.

-Without the right insurance as a condo owner, you’ll be responsible for replacing not only your personal belongings, but also items such as appliances, fixtures, and potentially even floors and ceilings, depending on the master policy.
-A renter with the incorrect insurance isn’t only not adequately insured, but they’re also paying far more than they should be.
+Without the right insurance as a condo owner, you will be responsible for replacing not only your personal belongings but also items such as appliances, fixtures, and potentially even floors and ceilings, depending on the master policy.
+A renter with incorrect insurance isn’t only not adequately insured, but they’re also paying far more than they should be.

 The Best Condo Insurance and Renters Insurance

 The difference between condo insurance and renters insurance comes down to more than just cost.

 A renters insurance policy covers the tenant of a rental unit only, and it does not provide coverage for the entire structure.
 The policies protect personal belongings, liability, and medical payments, as well as loss-of-use coverage.